 Example: A contractor builds an outdoor deck for a restaurant that did not comply with the building code.
 If a lot of diners are on the deck and it collapsed, killing one or more people, the contractor and the restaurant may be liable for causing those deaths.

 Example: A passenger dies in a car crash when the driver fails to stop for a red light and hits another car.
-The car was travelling with excessive speed at the time of the accident.
+The car was traveling with excessive speed at the time of the accident.
 The family of the passenger can file a lawsuit against the driver for demonstrating “willful and wanton disregard for persons or property.”

 If someone dies due to the negligent, reckless, or deliberate behavior of someone else, then the surviving members of the victim’s family may file a wrongful death lawsuit, seeking compensation for their losses and suffering.